Acronym for Integrated Circuit.

-The royalty rate paid by foreign distributors affiliated with the domestic record label.
+The royalty rate is paid by foreign distributors affiliated with the domestic record label.
 The country where an artist was originally signed to a record label is the domestic record label.

 So, if an artist is signed to Sony Records in the United Kingdom, then Sony Records U.K. is considered the domestic record label.
 When Sony Records USA sells a record by that artist, Sony Records USA pays an intra-company (within-company) royalty rate to Sony Records U.K.

 Intonation is basically the alignment of the notes in relation to the position of the frets on the guitar neck.
 Adjusting the length of guitar strings affects the alignment of the notes in relation to the position of the frets so that they can be aligned.
 This is best done on a per string basis, with individual bridge positions for each string.

 - It sets the initial scene of the song and gives the listener their first idea of what is to come.

 - It establishes rhythm, tempo, instrumentation, dynamics, beat, key and atmosphere.